Milwaukee Secure Detention Facility

 Services for Offenders

-The Milwaukee Secure Detention Facility protects the public by detention, accountability and programming of adult inmates in a safe and secure institution while remaining committed to the goals of successful reintegration to the community.
+The purpose of Milwaukee Secure Detention Facility (MSDF) is to protect the public through the detention of adult offenders in a safe and secure institution.
+MSDF is committed to the successful reintegration of offenders to the community, focusing on accountability, programming, and a high level of collaboration with community partners.

 Special Historical Notes and Other Institutional Information

-MSDF is a high-rise, medium security correctional facility in downtown Milwaukee.
+MSDF is a medium-security correctional facility located in downtown Milwaukee.
+The facility opened its doors to inmates on October 8, 2001, and initially housed only Division of Community Corrections (DCC) inmates who had violated their community supervision.
+In December of 2001, MSDF became a Division of Adult Institutions (DAI) facility and began housing DAI inmates on December 14th.
 Although it is an adult institution, MSDF functions in a similar manner to that of a jail operation.
-Unlike other DOC institutions, MSDF accepts offenders 24 hours a day, and has an intake booking/objective classification process closely resembling that of a county jail.
+Unlike other DOC institutions, MSDF accepts offenders 24-hours-a-day, and has an intake booking/objective classification process closely resembling that of a county jail.

-The uniqueness of this institution has attracted interest from around the United States.
-There are very few high rise detention facilities throughout the country.
-The ones that exist typically do not provide the programming and collaboration with the community that MSDF does; something that the DOC feels is an important component to offender change and public safety.
+The uniqueness of MSDF has attracted interest from across the country.
+There are very few high-rise detention facilities nationwide.
+Those that exist typically do not provide the programming and collaboration with the community that MSDF does; something that the DOC feels is an important component to offender change and public safety.